hhkaos/awesome-arcgis/front-end/technologies/README.md

 * [Sencha](sencha/README.md)
 * [VueJS](vuejs/README.md)

-## Choosing the best framework
-There are several talks that may help you understand which framework/library you should use:
+**Choosing the best framework**: There are several talks that may help you understand which framework/library you should use:

 |Event|Title|Length|
 |---|---|---|